Skip to main content

 The longer the mortgage term, the lower your monthly repayments are likely to be as they are stretched over a longer period.
 This increases your ability to afford the monthly payments so again reduces the risk for lenders.

 However, longer mortgages mean paying interest charges for a longer period, so they cost much more over time.
 For a £288,000 mortgage with a 5% interest rate, for example, you would make a staggering £161,653 in additional interest payments if you borrow for 40 years instead of 25.
-Check other scenarios here.
+You can check other scenarios for comparison here.

 With many mortgage products you can make an over payment of 10% per year.
 Thus, another option would be to keep your monthly payments low and make bulk payments whenever you have extra savings.
 This will help you to reduce the duration of the mortgage.